TRIQS/ctint/doc/index.rst

 .. _welcome:

-app4triqs
+triqs_ctint
 =========

-.. sidebar:: app4triqs 2.2.0
+.. sidebar:: triqs_ctint 2.2.0

-   This is the homepage of app4triqs v2.2.0.
+   This is the homepage of triqs_ctint v2.2.0.
    For changes see the :ref:`changelog page <changelog>`.

 An example application using cpp2py and TRIQS.